 If the physician believes the perforation will heal on its own, he may simply suggest some over the counter pain medication to relieve the short term symptoms of eardrum rupture.

-If you have any of the listed symptoms or have experienced something that could have caused a ruptured eardrum recently, make an appointment with Dr. Rohn and Dr. Gamble, ear, nose, throat, and sinus surgeons, to get a formal diagnosis and advice on what step to take next with treatment.
+If you have any of the listed symptoms or have experienced something that could have caused a ruptured eardrum recently, make an appointment with Dr. Rohn, Dr. Gamble or Dr. Kubala ear, nose, throat, and sinus surgeons, to get a formal diagnosis and advice on what step to take next with treatment.
 Their offices are located in Plano and Dallas.
 If you would like to schedule an appointment with our office, please call our Plano office at 972-378-0633 or Dallas office at 214-239-1641.